Toulon: Gastronomy

-Smash Sandwiches, a common sandwich available from street vendors throughout Toulon.

 Sport

 The most successful of the city's clubs are the rugby union team RC Toulon and the women's handball team Toulon St-Cyr Var Handball, both playing in the top division of their respective sports.
 The basketball team Hyères-Toulon Var Basket play in the second division of the French championship.

 The city hosts the final four of the annual Toulon Tournament, an international under-21 football tournament.

 Toulon's main football team is Sporting Club Toulon, which plays in Championnat National, the third level of French football.
 Famous players such as Delio Onnis, Jean Tigana, Christian Dalger, David Ginola and Sébastien Squillaci have all played for Sporting.

 The city has been chosen by Groupama Team France as the venue for the fifth event in the Americas Cup World Series 2016, alongside international cities such as Portsmouth & New York.